Lucas-Peterson/Lucas-Peterson/README.md

 ## Hi there 👋 I am Lucas Peterson

 ##  About Me
-I'm a 17-year-old student in Germany who wants to become a data scientist.
+I'm a 18 years old student in Germany who wants to become a data scientist.
 Ever since I began coding at the age of 14, I have developed a strong interest in Python, technology, and problem-solving I earned 1000+ points in codewars.
 My journey started when I attempted to create a small shooter game in Unreal Engine 4 with friends,.
 Since then, I've turned my attention to machine learning and data analysis.

 ##  Interests